Soda Bread, as its name implies, gets its rise, not from yeast, but from baking soda (bicarbonate of soda).

 In a large

-bowl, whisk together the flour, sugar, baking soda, and salt.
+bowl, whisk together the flour, sugar (if using), baking soda, and salt.
 Make a well in the

 center of the flour mixture and add most of the buttermilk.
 Using one

-hand, or a wooden spoon, mix (adding more buttermilk if necessary) until you
+hand, a wooden spoon or spatula, mix (adding more buttermilk if necessary) until you

 Transfer the dough to a lightly floured surface and